gamemanual0/gm0/source/docs/software/odometry.rst

 :math:`\begin{pmatrix} x_0 \\ y_0 \\ \theta_0 \end{pmatrix}`.
 This is just fancy notation for a point on the field :math:`(x_0, y_0)` with a specified orientation of the robot--the heading :math:`\theta_0`.
+A pose generally has some beginning origin in the coordinate frame.

 Updating the Pose
 ---------------------